Personal science: History

-The history of personal science is derived from several sources, one of which is the 1958 book Personal knowledge: Towards a post-critical philosophy by Michael Polanyi.
+The history of personal science is derived from several sources, one of which is the 1958 book Personal Knowledge: Towards A Post-Critical Philosophy by Michael Polanyi.
 His work especially highlighted the tacit and subjective dimensions of conventional scientific practices.
-Building on Polanyi's work, Martin and Brouwer introduced the term personal science in the 1993 article Exploring personal science, as an approach for characterizing scientific practice for young students.
-They emphasized that “science is not simply rational and objective but that the inquiring person is an integral part of the enquiry.”
+Building on Polanyi's work, Martin and Brouwer's 1993 article "Exploring Personal Science" introduced the term personal science as an approach for characterizing scientific practice for young students.
+They emphasized that "science is not simply rational and objective but that the inquiring person is an integral part of the enquiry".